Quiz the Coach - Pre-Game Jitters

 Those butterflies, buzzards or whatever else you feel inside your stomach before the game are normal.
 To keep them under control, stay relaxed and visualize yourself playing well.
 Just before the game's about to start, try thinking about something other than the game.
 Crack a joke with your friends or think about how you're gonna score with that babe sitting on the sidelines watching.
 Stay cool and calm and you'll be feeling just fine when the Ump yells, "Play ball!"

-Do you have a question on sports, fitness or health?
-Send it to the Kidzworld Coach.
+Do you have a question on sports, fitness or health? to the Kidzworld Coach.

 Related Stories: